 We received tickets for a Showboat Branson Belle dinner cruise as part of a promotional blogger tour of Branson, MO through the US Family Guide.
 All opinions are 100% my own.

-As I finally get settled back into a routine from our whirwind action-packed vacation to Branson, MO I sit and reflect and think — “WOW!
-This is one of the BEST trips we went on and everyting about it was awesome.”
+As I finally get settled back into a routine from our whirlwind action-packed vacation to Branson, MO I sit and reflect and think — “WOW!
+This is one of the BEST trips we went on and everything about it was awesome.”

 Branson is a fabulous place for family entertainment, and we didn’t waste any time getting started.
-Literally we pulled into the parking lot of our hotel, ran inside our room to get change quickly and then headed to Table Rock Lake to get onboard the Showboat Branson Belle for a dinner cruise!
+Literally, we pulled into the parking lot of our hotel, ran inside our room to get changed quickly, and then headed to Table Rock Lake to get on board the Showboat Branson Belle for a dinner cruise!